blitzcode/rust-exp/README.md

 # Rust Experiments

-Description
+This project contains a number of experiments in the simulation / graphics category.
+I frequently write Haskell projects where I write the performance critical, numerical code in C/C++ or offload it to the GPU.
+I wanted to try using Rust as a safer and more functional alternative.
+Here we have a Haskell OpenGL application doing the display, user interaction, benchmarking and non-inner-loop parts with the actual computations done in a Rust library.

-**If you want to read actual algorithm descriptions and references of this project and see more, higher quality images visit the following links to my website**
+**If you want to read actual algorithm descriptions and references of these experiments and see more, higher quality images visit the following links to my website**

 - [Blitzcode.net](http://www.blitzcode.net/)